patelpb96/GizmoElementTracers/README.md

 ---
 # License

-Copyright 2014-2019 by Andrew Wetzel <arwetzel@gmail.com> and Shea Garrison-Kimmel <sheagk@gmail.com>.
+Copyright 2014-2020 by Andrew Wetzel <arwetzel@gmail.com> and Shea Garrison-Kimmel <sheagk@gmail.com>.

+If you use this package in work that you publish, please cite it, along the lines of: 'This work used GizmoAnalysis (http://ascl.net/2002.015), which originally was developed and used in Wetzel et al 2016 (https://ui.adsabs.harvard.edu/abs/2016ApJ...827L..23W).'

-In summary, you are free to use, edit, share, and do whatever you want.
+You are free to use, edit, share, and do whatever you want.
 But please keep us informed and report bugs.
 Have fun!

 Less succinctly, this software is governed by the MIT License:

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:
+Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the 'Software'), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE aAUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.